 Transparency is not new, but when combined with shared, distributed blockchain records and ledgers it becomes a powerful tool for the disinfecting light of knowledge and reputation among participants in a society.
 The parallels between Brandeis’ world in 1914 and the world today are striking.
 His writings that followed laid out the details of suspect transactions and his proposal to require additional information. “[T]he disclosure must be real . . .
 To be effective, knowledge of the facts must be actually brought home to the investor” [1].

-In spite of its secure environment, the cryptocurrency marketplace has experienced numerous unlawful activities since its inception, which caused to users suffer from losing assets.
-This issue motivates us to develop a trust mechanism in the form of a risk score for all users operating in a blockchain network.
-The proposed risk scoring mechanism enables users to identify and avoid risky parties to deal with while making transactions.
+In spite of its secure environment, the cryptocurrency marketplace has experienced numerous unlawful activities since its inception.
+SHORT AND SWEAT.
+NOW ON TO THE NEXT THOUGHT BUT TRANSITION NEEDED which caused its users to LOSE MORE THAN $XXX IN ASSETS [CITATION NEEDED].
+A trust mechanism in the form of a risk score for all users operating in a blockchain network could possibly mitigate some of the unlawful activities that too often negatively impact lawful users.
+Our presented risk scoring mechanism enables users to identify and avoid risky parties while making transactions.

-In this paper, we lay out the details to extend and embellish the principles of transparency and open transactions with use of risk scoring knowledge for self-policing in the cryptocurrency marketplace.
+YOU HAVE ALMOST BUT NOT QUITE STATED THE PROBLEM – TRUST IS NEEDED BUT NO GOOD TRUST MECHANISM EXISTS SUCH AS A TRUST METRIC.
+YOUR SOLUTION IS TO CREATE A TRUST METRIC.

+NOW YOU NEED TO DESCRIBE YOUR SOLUTION…CREATING A TRUST METRIC...IN 2-3 PARAGRAPHS PLUS ONE PARAGRAPH YOUR RESULTS AND ONE PARAGRAPH YOUR CONCLUSIONS.

 The remainder of this paper is structured as described here.
 Section 2 contains an overview of blockchain and the current cryptocurrency marketplace.
-Section 3 describes how to protect cryptocurrency from external attacks.
+In Section 3 we describe how to protect cryptocurrency from external attacks.
 In Section 4, we outline the creation of the blacklist and our risk scoring approach in detail.
 We describe the dataset used in this study in Section 5.
-Section 6 explains the machine learning algorithms we use and the corresponding measurements of the performance of the models.
-In Section 7, we present the results of our analyses.
+Section 6 contains the machine learning algorithms we use and the corresponding measurements of the performance of the models.
+In Section 7, we present our results and analysis.
 We examine the ethical implications of profiling and scoring cryptocurrency users in Section 8.
 In Section 9, we present conclusions from our analyses.
-Finally, Section 10 concludes this paper by highlighting future possible improvements on our work.
+We highlight future work and potential extensions of our work in Section 10.

-2 Blockchain and Emergence of Cryptocurrency
+2 Blockchain and the Emergence of Cryptocurrency

-Put simply, blockchain is a network system and cryptocurrencies are products that operate in a blockchain network.
+Put simply, blockchain is a distributed ledger, and cryptocurrencies are products that operate using a blockchain network.
 Cryptocurrency is a medium for exchanging assets between individuals.
 It is defined as a digital currency or asset for which transactions are made in an environment secured by a cryptographic encryption-decryption mechanism.
-The world’s first cryptocurrency, known as Bitcoin, was conceptualized by Satoshi Nakamoto, a pseudonym of a person or a group of people, in 2008.
+The world’s first cryptocurrency, known as Bitcoin, was conceptualized by Satoshi Nakamoto, a pseudonym of a person or a group of people, in 2008 CITATION NEEDED HERE.
 The platform for cryptocurrency transactions is known as blockchain which was described by Satoshi as “a peer to peer electronic cash system” [2].